-Canon 1300D versus Sony A7S
+Canon 1300D vs Sony A7S

-The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha A7S are two digital cameras that were revealed to the public, respectively, in March 2016 and April 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha A7S are two digital cameras that were announced, respectively, in March 2016 and April 2014.
 The 1300D is a DSLR, while the A7S is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1300D) and a full frame (A7S) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 12 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S is notably smaller (8 percent) than the Canon 1300D.
 However, the A7S is slightly heavier (1 percent) than the 1300D.
 It is noteworthy in this context that the A7S is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1300D) and the Sony FE Lens Catalog (A7S).
 Mirrorless cameras, such as the A7S, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.